keepitrio/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14

+**Today's Progress**: Did a little reading from Object Oriented Design in Ruby by Sandi Metz and reviewed my cohortmate's code and did some refactoring.

+**Thoughts**: While I was at HelloSign, I got the opportunity to shadow a full stack engineer on board, and a lot of his time was spent reviewing code.
+Some companies do some reviewing, but HelloSign (for both compliance and best practice reasons) reviews every line of code that's written.
+During that time, I came to fully understand the importance of reviewing code.
+Today I was able to read through somebody's code, explain what it does, pseudocode the whole thing, and refactor it.

 ### Day 13

 **Today's Progress**: Worked on roman numerals challenge again, from Monday.
 This time I was able to fully understand the recursive version and implement the edge case of modern roman numerals.